lukedunsmoto/simplebar-admin-bar-customizer/README.md

 The WordPress admin bar is powerful — but it gets cluttered quickly.
 SimpleBar exists to make it calmer, clearer, and more intentional.

-No bloated settings screens.
-No feature creep.
-No dark patterns or upsells.

-Just a focused tool that lets you hide what you don’t need and keep your workflow tidy.
+A free, focused tool that lets you hide what you don’t need and keep your workflow tidy.

 ---